All SfN-Sponsored Socials will be held at Marriott Marquis San Diego Marina. These events are open to all registered annual meeting attendees.

 Decision Neuroscience SocialChair: Paul Glimcher

 Guests: Bill Newsome, Michele Basso, Daeyeol Lee, Daphna Shohamy, Michael Platt

 Over the last decade decision neuroscience has grown to encompass almost 4 percent of the material presented at the annual meeting.
 This social will provide an opportunity for graduate students, postdocs and faculty to exchange ideas, build new collaborations or just socialize.
 Whether you study perceptual decision-making with the DDM or economic choice with a BDM, this is the place for you.
 This year's inaugural social will begin with brief remarks on the history of our subfield by leaders in our field.

-Co-Chair: Bruce Ransom
+Co-Chairs: Bruce Ransom

 Guests: Jack Antel, Dwight Bergles, Klaus Nave, Monica Carson, Vittorio Gallo, Brian MacVicar, Harald Sontheimer, Wendy Macklin, Patrizia Casaccia, Ian Duncan, Baljit Khakh, R. Fields, David Spray